Spanish, Minor

 Opportunities for Graduate Studies

-A minor in Spanish will cover your foreign language requirement in graduate school.
+A minor in Spanish will cover your world language requirement in graduate school.
 It will also strengthen your application to graduate school in certain fields, including comparative literature, international relations or politics, medicine, law, cultural anthropology, and sociology.

 Contact